 Understanding exactly what you’re experiencing when you describe a lack of penile sensitivity is an important step towards unpacking what could be causing your problems, as well as how you can improve your penis sensitivity and sexual response.

 Lacking penis sensitivity may not sound like that big a deal for guys who want to last longer, but it can cause some pretty serious problems, regardless of your stamina.

 Sexual sensitivity plays a major role in helping you feel aroused and allowing you to experience sexual pleasure.
-When you have a numb penis or just feel less sensation than before, you may be more at risk of sexual performance issues such as erectile dysfunction (ED).

 The ability to respond to physical stimulation is an important part of a healthy penis — and we want our penis to be in the absolute best health, after all.